MBB-team/VBA-toolbox/download/index.md

 <label class="ss-q-item-label" for="entry_268375085">
-    <div class="ss-q-title">What type of data will you analyse with this the VBA toolbox?</div>
+    <div class="ss-q-title">What type of data will you analyse with the VBA toolbox?</div>
 </label>

 <ul class="ss-choices" role="group">